elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/flash-boys-a-wall-street-revolt-michael-lewis.md

   - Whenever he would enter an order, the liquidity would vanish and he'd have to buy at higher prices or sell at lower prices (e.g. 100,000 shares of AMD)
 - When Brad first started trading, humans would be processing the orders, but now it was run using a matching engine
 - You could trade the same stock on: BATS, Direct Edge, Nasdaq, Nasdaq BX, and etc.
 - Maker-taker model.
 Crossing the spread classified the person as a taker who was charged fees and the maker would get paid fees.
-On BATS (Weehawken, New Jersey), it was reversed
+On BATS (Weehawken, New Jersey) / Secaucus, it was reversed
 - What the hell is Getco (10% of US market at the time)
 - Rob Park: combined Brad's trading ideas into an algorithm that would buy at a trigger (offer greater than historical average of the amount offered. i.e. a thick market)
 - Golden Geese programmers were working on dark pool